2lian/Motion-Stack/Documentation/use.md

   - Remaps, the commands sent by and, the states received by, the joint node onto other joint names or topics.
   - Shapes all input/output individualy through python functions. (so you can apply gain, offset, limits and more to all joints)

-(Because thisw feature is bad security-wise, you can disable this runtime reload behavior directly in the node source code by setting `DISABLE_AUTO_RELOAD = True`)
+(Because thisw feature is bad safety-wise, you can disable this runtime reload behavior directly in the node source code by setting `DISABLE_AUTO_RELOAD = True`)

 ## Launching